openaps/AndroidAPSdocs/docs/EN/preparing.md

 The Objectives have been designed to achieve the best possible introduction to **AAPS**, taking into consideration the typical errors and general trends **AAPS** developers have observed with new users.
 Mistakes can happen because the beginner is inexperienced and too eager to get started with **AAPS**, or has overlooked key points.
 The Objectives aim to minimise these issues.

-:::{admonition} Warning
+:::{admonition} Avoid permanent and painful damage to your eyes and nerves

-:class: warning
+:class: danger

-Caution concerning rapid improvements in blood glucose control
+Caution is advised concerning rapid improvements in blood glucose control and lowering of HbA1c
 :::

-An important safety consideration which is currently not widely appreciated is that a **rapid reduction in HbA1c and improved blood glucose control in those who have had elevated glucose levels for some time can cause permanent damage**.
+An important safety consideration is that a **rapid reduction in HbA1c and improved blood glucose control in those who have had elevated glucose levels for some time can cause permanent damage**.
+Many people with diabetes are unaware of this, and not all clinicans make their patients aware of this issue.

-This damage can include sight loss and permanent neuropathy (pain).
-It appears to be possible to avoid this by reducing average glucose levels more slowly.
+This damage can include **sight loss, and permanent neuropathy (pain)**.
+It is possible to avoid this damage occuring, by reducing average glucose levels more slowly.
 If you currently have an elevated HbA1c and are moving to **AAPS** (or any other closed loop system), _please_ discuss this potential risk with your clinical team before starting, and agree a timescale with gradually decreasing safe glucose targets with them.
 You can easily set higher glucose targets in **AAPS** initially (currently, the highest target you can select is 10.6 mmol/L but you can also maintain a purposefully weak profile if needed), and then reduce the target as the months pass.

+#### How quickly can I reduce my HbA1c without risking permanent damage?

 One retrospective [study](https://pubmed.ncbi.nlm.nih.gov/1464975/) of 76 patients reported that the risk of progression of retinopathy increased by 1.6 times, 2.4 times and 3.8 times if the Hba1C dropped 1%, 2% or 3% respectively over a 6 month period.
-They suggested that the **"decrease in HbA1c value during any 6-month period should be limited to less than 2% in order to prevent the progression of retinopathy.
-It is also evident that too rapid a decrease at the initiation of glycemic control could cause severe or transient exacerbation of the progression of retinopathy."**
+They suggested that the **"decrease in HbA1c value during any 6-month period should be limited to less than 2% in order to prevent the progression of retinopathy....Too rapid a decrease at the initiation of glycemic control could cause severe or transient exacerbation of the progression of retinopathy."**

-(N.B.
-If you use different HbA1c units (mmol/mol rather than %), click [here](https://www.diabetes.co.uk/hba1c-units-converter.html) for a HbA1c calculator tool.)
+N.B.
+If you use different HbA1c units (mmol/mol rather than %), click [here](https://www.diabetes.co.uk/hba1c-units-converter.html) for a HbA1c calculator tool.

-In another retrospective evaluation of 954 patients, a different [study](https://www.mdpi.com/1999-4923/15/7/1791) noted that:
+In another retrospective [evaluation](https://academic.oup.com/brain/article/138/1/43/337923) of 954 patients, researchers noted that:

 **"With a decrease in HbA1c of 2–3% points over 3 months there was a 20% absolute risk of developing treatment-induced neuropathy in diabetes, with a decrease in HbA1c of >4% points over 3 months the absolute risk of developing treatment-induced neuropathy in diabetes exceeded 80%."**

-A further [commentary](https://academic.oup.com/brain/article/138/1/2/340563) on this work agreed that to avoid complications **the goal should be to reduce A1c by <2% over 3 months.** You can read another review on the topic [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6587545/pdf/DOM-21-454.pdf).
+A [commentary](https://academic.oup.com/brain/article/138/1/2/340563) on this work agreed that to avoid complications **the goal should be to reduce A1c by <2% over 3 months.** You can read other reviews on the topic [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6587545/pdf/DOM-21-454.pdf) and [here](https://www.mdpi.com/1999-4923/15/7/1791).

 It is generally recognised that _newly_ diagnosed type 1 diabetics (who often have very high HbA1c at diagnosis, before starting insulin therapy) appear to be able to rapidly reduce their HbA1c immediately after diagnosis without encountering these risks to the same extent, because they have not had elevated blood glucose levels for such a sustained period.
 However, it is still a consideration which you should discuss with your clinician.

 #### Key Principles

 The key principles and concepts of looping must be understood before using **AAPS**.
 This is achieved by investing your personal time into reading the **AAPS** documentation, and completing the Objectives which aim to provide you with a solid platform for safe and effective use of **AAPS**.
 The volume of **AAPS** documentation may seem overwhelming at first but be patient and trust the process - with the proper approach, you'll get there!

 The speed of progression will depend upon the individual, but be aware that completion of all the objectives typically takes 6 - 9 weeks.
 A detailed breakdown of the timeline is given below, be aware that by objective 8 of AAPS you are closed looping, the later objectives add in additional features like **SMS commands** and **automations** which are useful to some users, but not essential to the core function of **AAPS**.

 Success with **AAPS** requires a proactive approach, a willingness to reflect on the BG data and flexibility to make the necessary adjustments to **AAPS** in order to improve your outcomes.
 Just as it is nearly impossible to learn to play a sport by reading about the rules alone, the same can be said of **AAPS**.

-#### Plan for delays and minor issues in getting everything set up and running smoothly
+#### Plan for delays and minor issues in getting everything set up and running

 In the preliminary stages of getting started with **AAPS**, you may experience difficulties getting all the components of the loop communicating effectively with each other (and potential followers), and when fine-tuning your settings.
 Some glitches cannot be resolved until **AAPS** is used in everyday life, but plenty of help is available on the Facebook group and Discord.
 Please plan accordingly and choose "good" times, like a quiet morning of a weekend (i.e. not late at night or when you are tired, or before a big meeting or travel) to troubleshoot and resolve issues.